cityofaustin/ctm-dev-workflow/examples/alt-cityspace.md

    $ cd docroot/themes/coa_intranet
    $ bundle install
    ```
+2. Download and install Dev Desktop ("DD") from https://dev.acquia.com/downloads.

+   1. Set "Desktop sites folder" to wherever you save your local projects
+   2. After installation, deselect "Launch Acquia Dev Desktop" and click "Finish".
+   3. Note that if you have an older version of Drush installed (for example, if you installed it as part of our work on the Drupal 7 AustinTexas.gov) you might need to unlink that older version of drush for this project.

-2. Download [the drush aliases file](https://drive.google.com/file/d/0B-Jq2W8AQ6qOVXJ3U3JadXA3Q2M/view?usp=sharing) from Google Drive and move it to the `~/.drush/` directory.
+3. Download [the drush aliases file](https://drive.google.com/file/d/0B-Jq2W8AQ6qOVXJ3U3JadXA3Q2M/view?usp=sharing) from Google Drive and move it to the `~/.drush/` directory.
 You may need to request access to this file.

    ```
    $ mv ~/PATH/TO/DOWNLOADED/austin1.aliases.drushrc.php ~/.drush/
    ```

-3. Download the Acquia Cloud database to your Desktop.
+4. Download the Acquia Cloud database to your Desktop.

    ```
    $ cd MY_PROJECT_DIRECTORY/